 Find various resources here at UTSA, in our community, in the State and also nationally.

-The Inclusion and Community Engagement Center is a space for all members of the university community to explore issues relating to culture, ethnicity, gender, sexual orientation, sexual identity,politics and volunteerism.
-Let ICE be your home away from home.
+The Center is a space for all members of the university community to explore issues relating to culture, ethnicity, gender, sexual orientation, sexual identity,politics and volunteerism.
+Let the Center be your home away from home.
 We encourage you to visit and connect with members of our community.

 UC 2.01.04, P:210-458-4770 Email:firstname.lastname@example.org